ethanjli/ublue-forklift-sysext-demo/README.md

 ### Neovim

-Unlike `docker`, `dive`, and `crane`, [`nvim`](https://github.com/neovim/neovim) is not available as a statically-linked binary - so it depends on system libraries (for example, trying to run the binaries from [Neovim's GitHub Releases](https://github.com/neovim/neovim/releases) on Alpine Linux will not work due to the lack of glibc; instead, Alpine Linux's package for Neovim needs to be installed to use Neovim on Alpine Linux).
+Unlike `docker`, `dive`, and `crane`, [`nvim`](https://github.com/neovim/neovim) is not available as a statically-linked binary, so it depends on system libraries; for example, trying to run the binaries from [Neovim's GitHub Releases](https://github.com/neovim/neovim/releases) on Alpine Linux will not work due to the lack of glibc; instead, Alpine Linux's package for Neovim needs to be installed to use Neovim on Alpine Linux.
+The opposite is also true: trying to run a Neovim binary from Alpine Linux on a host without musl will also not work.
 This repository includes a GitHub Actions workflow to automatically build a multi-arch container image which includes a `.raw` system extension image file with `nvim`, using [oci-rootfs](https://github.com/flatcar/sysext-bakery/blob/main/oci-rootfs.sh) and [flatwrap](https://github.com/flatcar/sysext-bakery/blob/main/flatwrap.sh) with [Alpine Linux's neovim package](https://pkgs.alpinelinux.org/package/edge/community/x86/neovim) (which is linked against musl) to make `nvim` work without any problems as a sysext on glibc-based systems.
-The `github.com/ethanjli/pallet-example-exports` pallet is configured to extract the `.raw` system extension image from either the `amd64` or `arm64` version of the resulting multi-arch container image (with the architecture automatically selected depending on the CPU architecture target of the `forklift` tool) and make it available to systemd-sysext.
+The `github.com/ethanjli/pallet-example-exports` pallet is configured to extract the system extension directory from either the `amd64` or `arm64` version of the resulting multi-arch container image (with the architecture automatically selected depending on the CPU architecture target of the `forklift` tool) and make it available to systemd-sysext.

+### Fonts

+On Fedora, fonts installed with `dnf` into `/usr/share/fonts` come with corresponding fontconfig configurations in `/usr/share/fontconfig/conf.avail`.
+The `github.com/ethanjli/pallet-example-exports` pallet is configured to extract these font and fontconfig files from a `fedora`-based container image and make them available to systemd-sysext as part of a system extension directory assembled and exported by Forklift.

 # Caveats/Limitations